Australia–Indonesia BRIDGE School Partnerships Program

-Two teachers from each Australian and Indonesian school will have the opportunity to participate in a two-and-a-half-week professional learning program together in Australia to explore the new partner relationships and how to plan for sustainable school partnerships through intercultural understanding and the use of new technologies in teaching and learning.
+Two teachers from each Australian and Indonesian school will have the opportunity to participate in a three-week professional learning program together in Australia to establish the new partner relationships, plan for sustainable school partnerships through intercultural understanding and explore the use of new technologies in teaching and learning.

 The professional learning program includes: